Labelbox/labelbox-python/examples/CONTRIBUTING.md

 * `rye sync` in the examples folder to install the correct dev dependencies.
 * `rye run clean` runs a series of formatting tools.
 * `rye run create-readme` creates a readme based off our notebooks.

-# General Notebook Requirements

-Review our [template notebook](https://github.com/Labelbox/labelbox-python/blob/develop/examples/template.ipynb) for general overview on how notebooks should be structure.
-This notebook and section just serves as a guide and exception can be made.
-Here are our general requirements:

-1. Notebooks should start with a top header below the Labelbox and link icons with the title of the notebook as a main header "#" and a overview of what the notebook shows
-2. Use "labelbox[data]" over labelbox for installs to ensure you have the correct dependencies.
-3. Imports and installs should come after the main header under a Setup section
-4. Labelbox and other platform with clients API keys should be specified under a single section.
-5. Subsections need a second level header "##".
-6. Subsections includes an overview of the section does any links to our docs.
-7. The last cell should be a clean up section to delete any labelbox objects created.